camillegeorgiou/automated-stack-uam/readme.md

 ![cross-cluster-trust](images/remote_connections.png)

+You can either establish trust at the organization level, or create trust between two specific deployments.
+If opting for the latter - trust must be established from **both** deployments.

 - API keys for "main_cluster" and "monitoring_cluster" will require elevated cluster permissions to perform actions.
 Temporary keys can be created to perform cluster set-up tasks.
 Run the following command in Dev Tools in both clusters and copy the generated encoded keys.